olajio/auxillary-projects/README.md

 clear
-echo "Be aware that this script will remove the users and all of their data" echo "" sleep 2 echo "If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
-To continue deleting the user and the data, please y or Y" read response case $response in a|A)
+echo "Be aware that this script will remove the users and all of their data" echo "" sleep 1 echo "" echo "If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
+To continue deleting the user and the data, PRESS y or Y" read response case $response in a|A)